Below are the answers to the Thailand Snakes Quiz you can find HERE >

 Monocled Cobra – N. kaouthia.
 Deadly.

 Golden Tree Snake – C. ornata.
-One of most common snakes in Thailand.
-Weak venom, not dangerous for people.
+One of the most common snakes in Thailand.
+Weak venom, is not dangerous for people.

 Malayan Pit Viper – C. rhodostoma.
 Capable of inflicting deadly bites, but the venom usually just causes vast tissue destruction.